 - The current rates of kids’ snacking in America

-- Ways to work protein, fat and fiber into your child’s snack routine
+- Ways to work protein, fat and fiber into your child’s routine

-- The time frame for snacks and the gap you need to create between eating sessions to help boost your child’s appetite for meals
+- The time frame and the gap you need to create between eating sessions to help boost your child’s appetite for meals

-- Ways to snack more mindfully, and the unhealthy traps of eating snacks
+- Ways to eat more mindfully, and the unhealthy traps of eating snacks

-- How changing the delivery and venue of snacks can inspire healthy eating
+- How changing the delivery and venue can inspire healthy eating

-- Why you need to draw a hard line about access to food and snacking (and the easy way to do it)
+- Why you need to draw a hard line about access to food (and the easy way to do it)

-- Two ways to work in treats and sweets that won’t ruin your child’s healthy snacking
+- Two ways to work in treats and sweets that won’t ruin your child’s eating

 Links I Mention in the Show: